kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 next: /learn/pipelines/
 ---

-## Build

-On this page, you'll learn in detail about how

-Before you build your algorithm and push it to [docker registry](https://kube-hpc.github.io/api-server/docs.html),

-## API

 Integrate algorithms into Hkube is quite easy, it's include 3 steps:

-If you prefer to run your algorithm inside node, see this [node.js example](https://github.com/kube-HPC/algorithm-node-example)

-The first step you need is to expose your algorithms to the outer world.
+1) Push the algorithm to docker hub.
+2) Implement connectivity with Hkube.
+3) Add the algorithm to Hkube.

+Hkube communicate with algorithms via WebSocket because the full-duplex communication support.
 All messages between Hkube and algorithm are in JSON format.

 ## Events From Hkube to Algorithm